Hawaii Food Guide

 Shave Ice

 This delicious, sweet Hawaiian treat is an interpretation of a snow cone.
 However, the light, fluffy, shaved ice flakes absorb flavoring better than crushed ice.
 You can choose from fun, local syrup flavors ranging from island fruits like lilikoi, pineapple, and guava to trendy flavors such as Thai tea or coconut, you won’t be disappointed.
 Shave ice offers add-ons that go underneath the ice as well as toppings.
-Local favorite toppings include mochi (a chewy, sweet rice dumpling) or the tart li hing mui powder (a ground-up pickled plum).
+Jojo’s Shave Ice is a Kauai favorite and local favorite toppings include mochi (a chewy, sweet rice dumpling) or the tart li hing mui powder (a ground-up pickled plum).

 Kalua Pig (Pork)

 Kalua is a traditional type of cooking in Hawaiian culture.
 It’s a process that involves cooking in an underground oven called an imu.
 For Kalua Pig, the whole pig, seasoned only with Hawaiian sea salt, is placed inside the large underground pit.
-This classic Hawaiian dish is smoky, tender pork that is slow-cooked with cabbage.
+The characteristic flavor of Kalua Pig comes from the hardwood smoke, but more importantly, the use of ti leaves to wrap the meat.
+The flavor of the ti leaf is what sets Kalua Pig apart from other methods of cooking a whole hog slowly using a hardwood fire.
 The meat is tender, juicy, smokey, flavorful, and a Hawaiian classic.
 Kalua Pork is usually spooned over a bed of savory sticky white rice and enjoyed with friends.
 Foods cooked in the kalua style are considered a delicacy and are typically served at luaus because the preparation is time consuming.

 Saimin